Serving San Clemente, Huntington Beach, Irvine & the Surrounding Areas

 Causes of Broken Water Lines

 A leaky water line can often be repaired, but a completely broken one may require a total replacement.
-Here are three common reasons why water lines rupture:

 - Tree root intrusion: Roots have spider web-like tendrils that can sneak into hairline cracks of a water line.
 Over the years, the roots grow further and further into the pipe and separate the joints, causing blockages and leaks.
 This common water line problem can also lead to damaging sewage backups.